-The provincial level NOx and PM2.5 emissions from road freight transportation are shown in Figure 10 (a) and (b), respectively, ranking from the highest to the lowest.
-For both NOx and PM2.5, Shandong and Guangdong, where most of the freight transportation in China is conducted, take the leading positions in freight truck emissions.
-The NOx and PM2.5 emissions in these two provinces exceeded 600,000 ton and 25,000 ton, respectively.
-Provincial emissions from MEP inventory are also shown in Figure 10.
-The provincial differences between the outcome of REIB approach and MEP inventories are obvious.
-The greatest differences are 220% and -72% for NOx and PM2.5 respectively (REIB compared with MEP inventory).
-Not only the emission scales different, discrepancies also exist in the rankings of provinces.
-The differences come from both different basic data and different methods.
+ences come from both different basic data and different methods.
 To avoid influence from input data, we re-calculated provincial VKT using our method and the traditional approach.
-Here traditional approach means calculating total VKT based on local registration data and average mileage travelled.
-The differences between the provincial proportions of VKT are shown in Figure 11.
-Taking Shanghai as an example, REIB method has 39.9% lower VKT compared with the traditional method.
-In the report published by MEP (2012a), the largest contributor of both NOx and PM2.5 in China during 2011 was Hebei province.
+Here the traditional approach means calculating total VKT based on local registration data and average mileage traveled.
+The differences between the provincial proportions of VKT are shown in Fig. 11.
+Taking Shanghai as an example, REIB method has 39.9 % lower VKT compared with the traditional method.
+In the report published by MEP (2012a), the largest contributor of both NO_x and $PM{2.5}$ in China during 2011 was the Hebei province.
 However, Shandong contributed the most road freight emissions in 2011 according to this research.
 This difference was caused by the methodology on which the inventory was based.
-As discussed earlier, the registration number based approaches have a significant bias because trucks are not limited to the province where they are registered.
+As discussed earlier, the registration-number-based approaches have a significant bias because trucks are not limited to the province where they are registered.
 Therefore, a province with the largest registration number of trucks might not have the most freight transportation.
-According to the China Statistics Bureau, Shandong has the greatest cargo volume and cargo turnover volume in the road transportation sector (Bureau, 2012).
+According to the National Bureau of Statistics (2013), Shandong has the greatest cargo volume and cargo turnover volume in the road transportation sector.
 These data verified our assumption from a different perspective.
 Therefore, the former approach would be inaccurate without considering that the real range of truck activities might be different from the place where they are registered.
-There is an assumption of REIB approach that the same type of roads have equal congestion in different provinces.
+There is an assumption in the REIB approach that the same type of roads have equal congestion in different provinces.
 This is a limitation of our study mainly because of the limited data amount.
 This limitation could be avoided if future GPS data could be sufficient to characterize driving conditions in each province, which means that the REIB approach is still suitable for future massive data analysis.
-Now, we can still trust the results because the differences among the same types of roads are less significant than among different types.
+We can still trust the results because the differences among the same types of roads are less significant than among different types.